New York City Center: Domed roof

-The theater's domed roof measures 104 ft wide and 50 ft tall, with 28,475 pieces of Spanish roof tile.
+The theater's domed roof measures 104 ft wide and 50 ft tall, with 28,475 pieces of Ludowici Spanish roof tile.
 Structurally, the roof is composed of four main ribs; between these are twelve smaller ribs, which are supported at their tops by a "ring" just below the top of the dome.
 Unlike other domes in the United States, it was designed as a true sphere.
 The lower half of each rib is composed of two chords, while the upper half is made of I-beams measuring 15 in thick.
 The inner chord of the dome rises 37.5 ft and has a diameter of 88 ft; by contrast, the outer chord has a radius of about 54 ft.

 The dome's outer surface consists of a 3 in layer of a material called "Nailcrete", which was spread across metal lath; the terracotta tiles were then attached to the Nailcrete.
-The tiles were originally painted green and were glazed; by the 1990s, the roof tiles were colored red.
+Both the 1922 and 2005 tiles for the structure were produced by Ludowici Roof Tile and colored in a varied blend of reds and ochers.
 The tiles gradually narrow near the top of the dome, which also makes City Center the only structure in the Northeastern United States with a dome of graduated clay tiles.
 The top of the dome originally was decorated with a scimitar and a crescent.
-The roof was renovated in the mid-2000s.
+The roof was renovated in 2005.
 The refurbished roof includes a 1/8 in waterproof membrane underneath each tile; a steel frame above the membrane; and 8,000 stainless-steel anchors that connect the tiles to the steel frame.